 - Set a high bar for skills and aptitude.
 We support important missions.
-The work demands a level of existing skill plus the aptitude and curiousity to learn.
+The work demands a level of existing skill plus the aptitude and curiosity to learn.

 - Seek culture add.
-Great candidates will enrich our company culture, adding unique perspectives, knowlege, background, and skills.
+Great candidates will enrich our company culture, adding unique perspectives, knowledge, background, and skills.
 Any candidates must be comfortable working in a diverse and respectful environment.

 - Respect candidate’s time.
 It would be great to spend many hours and days in the process, but that’s not feasible.
 We can’t expect candidates to spend excessive time on homework (something short is OK).

 - Avoid/counteract bias.
 Humans bring bias by default.
 We try our best to be conscious of any bias and counteract/check it.